EdbMails EDB Recovery and Migration software

 Conclusion

-Exporting public folders from Exchange to PST is frequently required in many cases, and Exchange administrators find it difficult without proper guidance.
+Exporting public folders from EDB to PST is frequently required in many cases, and IT administrators find it difficult without proper guidance.
 You can export the Public folder from Exchange 2010 using PowerShell cmdlets.
-However, Microsoft does not provide a native export method in Exchange 2013, 2016, and 2019, and if your Exchange database is corrupted or your server goes down, the only workable method to export a Public folder is to use EdbMails, a Microsoft-partnered EDB to PST converter tool.
-Using this application, you can also recover and migrate the Public folder from Exchange 2019, 2016, 2013, 2010, 2007, 2003 to another Exchange server and Office 365 without downtime or data loss.
+However, Microsoft does not provide a native PST export method in Exchange 2013, 2016, and 2019.
+If your EDB file is corrupted or your server goes down, the best workable method to export a Public folder is to use EdbMails, a Microsoft-partnered EDB to PST converter tool.
+Using this application, you can recover and directly migrate the Public folder from Exchange 2019, 2016, 2013, 2010, 2007, 2003 to another Exchange server and Office 365 without downtime or data loss.

 Buy Now